BNLNLP/PPI-Relation-Extraction/README.md

 ## Overview
 The project aims to build a Protein-Protein Interaction (PPI) extraction model based on Transformer architecture.
 We used the five PPI benchmark datasets and four biomedical relation extraction (RE) datasets to evaluate our model.
-We provide the expanded version of PPI datasets, called typed PPI, which further delineate the functional role of proteins (*structural* or *enzymatic*). <br/>
+In addition, we provide the expanded version of PPI datasets, called typed PPI, which further delineate the functional role of proteins (*structural* or *enzymatic*). <br/>

 ![PPI_RE_architecture](img/model_architecture_entity_start.jpg)
 *Figure: The relation representation consists of entity start markers and the max-pooled of relational context, which is a series of tokens chosen by attention probability of the entities.
 The relation representation based on mention pooling is depicted in [mention_pooling](img/model_architecture_mention_pooling.jpg).
 The example sentence is "Absence of alpha-syntrophin leads to structurally aberrant neuromuscular synapses deficient in utrophin".
 (Source: BioInfer corpus).*